tahoe-lafs/magic-folder/docs/usage.rst

         updates: every 60s

 To get JSON output, pass ``--json``.
-You can include sensitive secret information by passing ``--include-secret-information``.
-Someone who obtains this information can impersonate this device and participate as you in the magic folder (if they gain access to the Tahoe-LAFS Grid being used).
+You can include sensitive secret information by passing ``--include-secret-information`` flag.
+Someone who obtains this information can impersonate this device and participate as it in the magic folder (if they also gain access to the Tahoe-LAFS Grid being used).

 Inviting Participant Devices
 ----------------------------

-A new participant device is invited to collaborate on a magic folder using the ``magic-folder invite`` command:
+A new participant device is invited to collaborate on a magic folder using the ``magic-folder invite`` command.
+This produces an "invite code" which **contains secret information**.
+It must be shared in a secure way; anyone viewing the "invite code" can impersonate the invitee (if they also have access to the Tahoe Grid).

 .. code-block:: console